jakimieca/mail-outlook/README.md

 # Project HTML | CSS

 ## Mail confirmation of postage
-- HTML and CSS in one file beacuse of outlook needments
+- HTML and CSS are in one file because of the outlook needs
 - Language: polish

 ## Link